Dr. Paul Robinson is professor of Historical Theology and director of Library Services at Concordia Seminary, St. Louis.

 Robinson’s areas of interest and expertise include the late Medieval church, Martin Luther and the history of preaching.

 Before coming to the Seminary, Robinson served as pastor at St. John’s Lutheran Church in Secor, Ill.
 (1990-92).

-He received his Master of Divinity and Master of Sacred Technology from Concordia Seminary (1989, 1994).
-He also holds a bachelor’s degree from Concordia University, Chicago in River Forest, Ill.
-(1985), and a Ph.D. from the University of Chicago (2001).
+He received his Master of Divinity (M.Div.) and Master of Sacred Theology (S.T.M.) from Concordia Seminary (1989, 1994).
+He also holds a Bachelor of Arts (B.A.) from Concordia College, River Forest, Ill. (now Concordia University Chicago) (1985), and a Doctor of Philosophy (Ph.D.) from the University of Chicago in Chicago, Ill.
+(2001).

 His Concordia Journal article, “Three Myths about the Crusades: What They Mean for Christian Witness” from the winter 2016 issue, received a second-place Award of Merit in 2016 from the Associated Church Press.

 Robinson and his wife, Jane, have three children.